Skip to main content

 According to research, it’s highly unlikely that secondhand smoke will cause a false positive test for marijuana.
 In rare cases, a false positive might occur, but it will be most likely within several hours of exposure.

 Can poppy seeds make you fail a drug test?
-When consumed in large quantities (such as in a poppy seed bagel or muffin), the tiny black seeds might cause a false positive drug result for opioids.
-Poppy seeds come from the seedpod of the opium poppy and while the seeds are cleaned before consumption, they may still contain trace amounts of opium residue.
-In 1998, the federal government raised the threshold on opiates from 0.3 micrograms to 2 micrograms per milliliter, but some drug testing facilities still go by the old standard.
+Ingestion in large quantities (such as in a poppy seed bagel or muffin), the tiny black seeds might cause a false positive drug result for opioids.
+Poppy seeds come from the seedpod of the opium poppy, and while the seeds are cleaned before consumption, they may still contain trace amounts of opium residue.
+In 1998, the federal government raised the threshold on opiates from 0.3 micrograms to 2 micrograms per milliliter, but some drug testing facilities still go by the old standard (which would increase the likelihood of a false positive result).

-Alcohol in hand sanitizer (from heavy use), certain liquid medications, and mouthwash or other breath cleaning products could cause you to test positive for drinking alcohol.
+Alcohol in hand sanitizer (from heavy or frequent use), certain liquid medications, and mouthwash or other breath-cleaning products containing alcohol could potentially cause you to test positive for drinking alcohol.

-Tonic water contains quinine, and when consumed in large amounts could lead to false positive results for opiates.
+Tonic water contains quinine, and when consumed in large amounts, could lead to false positive results for illicit drug use.

 Coca tea is made from coca leaves, which are part of the coca plant from which cocaine is derived.
-Coca leaves are illegal in the United States, but if you consumed the tea in another country like Bolivia or Peru, you receive a positive test result for cocaine.
+Coca leaves are illegal in the United States, but if you consume the tea in another country like Bolivia or Peru, you may receive a positive test result for cocaine.

 Can you fight a false positive drug test?

-If you believe you have a failed drug test due to taking a prescription drug or consuming one of these products, you do have options.
+If you believe you have a failed drug test due to taking a prescription drug or consuming one of these products, you do have options, such as seeking confirmatory testing from a healthcare provider or clinician.

 I would counsel [anyone who received a false-positive test to ask] the administrator to do a more specific test,” says Dr. McFadden, who recommends samples be sent away to labs to have a more specific mass spectroscopy assay done.
 “Furthermore, if they can prove they are taking a medicine that can produce a false positive (by producing a legitimate prescription), the administrator may schedule another test 30 to 60 days later.
 If, under their physicians’ approval, the person can be off the medicine for that length of time, a negative test should result.”